 What if you don’t qualify?

-- Improve your credit score.
-Aim for at least a 700 credit score to help you get approved and snag a better interest rate.
+→ Improve your credit score.
+Take some concrete steps to boost your credit score.
+Aim for at least a 670 score — that’s the minimum to maintain a “good” score rating, according to MyFICO — to help you get approved and snag a better interest rate.

 Common reasons for borrowing against home equity